The Trouble With Business

 I’m in an evolutionary stage with a few of my businesses, and I want to go over something that’s been on my mind as a result.

-I can understand why this ethical segmentation takes place.
+I understand why this ethical segmentation takes place.

 First, the main point of starting a business for most people is to make money.
-This is the be-all, end-all purpose behind starting such an enterprise, and therefore any cost should be paid in order to make a profit.
+This is the be-all, end-all purpose behind starting such an enterprise, and therefore any cost is legit in order to make a profit.

-Second, since specialization is at a peak, most people will never have to be the sole morally-loose sprocket in a given machine.
-Each and every employee is just a piece of a greater whole, and it’s easy to convince yourself that there is someone higher up who is assuming the moral burden of decisions made.
+Second, since specialization is at a peak, most people will never have to be the sole morally loose-sprocket in a given machine.
+Each and every employee is just a piece of a greater whole, and it’s easy to convince yourself that there is someone higher up who is assuming the moral burden of the decisions made.

-Unfortunately, this points provide the justification, but not a solution to the problems that result from the massive amount of unethical business behavior out there.
+Unfortunately, these points provide the justification, but not a solution to the problems that result from all the unethical business behavior out there.

 What Can Be Done?

 If you’re running a business, you likely have customers or clients, and the first step is simple: do not do anything to these people that you would not want done to you.

 I’ll give you an example (one that started a bit of a debate on Twitter the other day): I hate pop-ups on websites.
 I simply can’t stand them.
 If a site has one, I’ll never visit again; they bug me that much.
 To me, pop-ups have all the noxious-charm of a TV commercial but with less content.
 The message I see is, “Your time is mine.”

 Seth Godin would call this ‘interruption marketing,’ as opposed to the preferable ‘permission marketing.’